 The truth of being able to predict the gender of your baby by the severity of your morning sickness is veiled in the mystical origins of most old wives' tales.
-However, this pregnancy myth has some scientific evidence to support the women who continue to believe in it.
+However, this pregnancy myth that there is a morning sickness gender link has some scientific evidence to support the women who continue to believe in it.

 The Old Wives' Tale

 According to this old wives' tale, if you have severe morning sickness, gender myths say you are more likely to deliver a girl.
 Like other pregnancy myths, this prediction has uncertain origins.
 However, women who swear by it or are looking for scientific proof of this passed-down belief keep it alive through ongoing internet discussions.

 Scientific Evidence on Morning Sickness and Gender

 A few studies found women who had severe morning sickness (hyperemesis gravidarum) had a 27 to 80 percent greater chance of having a girl than a boy.
 The following is a sample of these studies since 1999: